bxparks/AceSegment/examples/MemoryBenchmark/README.md

 ## Library Size Changes

+**v0.3**

-v0.3: Initial MemoryBenchmark using the old v.0.3 implementation from 2018, before substantional refactoring in 2021.
+* Initial MemoryBenchmark using the old v0.3 implementation from 2018, before substantional refactoring in 2021.

+**v0.4**

-Reduce library size from 4.0-4.4kB by about 200-500 bytes on AVR by simplifying `LedMatrix` class hierarchy by extracting out the `SpiAdapter` class to handle both hardware and software SPI, instead of calling `shiftOut()` directly.
+* Reduce flash size from 4.0-4.4kB by about 200-500 bytes on AVR by simplifying `LedMatrix` class hierarchy by extracting out the `SpiAdapter` class to handle both hardware and software SPI, instead of calling `shiftOut()` directly.

-Reduce library size from 3.8-4.2kB down 800-1000 bytes on AVR by simplifying the `Driver` class hierarchy into a single `Renderer` class, by making the `LedMatrix` class into a better abstraction and unifying the API into a single `draw(group, elementPattern)` method.
+* Reduce flash size from 3.8-4.2kB down 800-1000 bytes on AVR by simplifying the `Driver` class hierarchy into a single `Renderer` class, by making the `LedMatrix` class into a better abstraction and unifying the API into a single `draw(group, elementPattern)` method.
+* Reduce flash by 20-50 bytes on AVR by merging `Renderer` into `SegmentDisplay`.

 ## Arduino Nano